Originally Posted: 09/09/2019

 In general, look for covers promoted as being breathable and water-resistant.
 Waterproof Covers don’t technically exist and are not breathable.
 This means that if water gets beneath the cover, it won’t be able to evaporate.

 Breathability is vital when it comes to air conditioner protection.
-If you are looking to cover your entire unit, be sure to find a cover with mesh vents.
+If you are looking to cover your entire unit, find a cover with mesh vents.

 Alternative Solutions to a Cover